Longhorn Investments - Hard Money Lender logo

 Frequently Asked Questions

-Doctor's Verdict on Longhorn Investments - Hard Money Lender
+Research Note on Longhorn Investments - Hard Money Lender

 Longhorn Investments is best suited for experienced real estate investors and fix-and-flip professionals who need fast acquisition and renovation capital and understand that hard money loans carry higher rates and fees than traditional mortgages.
-The primary caveat is that this is specialized short-term financing designed for real estate business operations, not consumer lending, and geographic availability is limited to 11 specific states.
+The primary caveat is that this is listed short-term financing designed for real estate business operations, not consumer lending, and geographic availability is limited to 11 specific states.

 • Real estate investors with fix-and-flip projects requiring fast acquisition and renovation funding